kp-bit/xblinds/README.md

     effect_list: [close, open, half, full]
 ```

-Use this configuration to have your xBlinds using Home Assistant's "Cover" integration
+Use this configuration to have your xBlinds using Home Assistant's "Cover" integration.
+See [(https://www.home-assistant.io/integrations/cover.mqtt/)]
 ```yaml
 cover:
   - platform: mqtt